themanyone/whisper_dictation/README.md

 ## Issues

+### GPU memory usage.

+According to a post by [sanchit-gandhi](https://github.com/sanchit-gandhi/whisper-jax/issues/7#issuecomment-1531124418), JAX using 90% of GPU RAM is probably unnecessary, but intended to prevent fragmentation.
+You can disable that with an environment variable, e.g. `XLA_PYTHON_CLIENT_PREALLOCATE=false ./whisper_dictation.py`.

+You can monitor JAX memory usage with [jax-smi](https://github.com/ayaka14732/jax-smi) or by installing GreenWithEnvy (gwe) for Nvidia cards.

+### Race conditions.

+Currently, there are problems where text is recognized or typed out-of-order.
+A queue solution has been worked-out as a milestone and is being tested on the `queue` branch if you want to contribute.
+It should be ready by May 10th.

+### Issue tracker.

 This is a fairly new project.
-There are bound to be some issues.
-Share them on the issues section on GitHub.
+There are bound to be more issues.
+Share them on the [issues section on GitHub](https://github.com/themanyone/whisper_dictation/issues).
 Or fork the project, create a new branch with proposed changes.
 And submit a pull request.

 Thanks for trying out Whisper Dictation.